 This method is used to interrupt the relay of pain messages between specific areas of the body and the brain.
 The procedure could be done surgically drugs.

 Neurectomy, trigeminal rhizotomy, and sympathectomy are few examples.

 Physical Therapy and Rehabilitation

-Light to moderate exercise such as walking or swimming-can contribute to well-being, can help reduce stress, thereby helping to alleviate pain.
+Light to moderate exercises such as walking or swimming can contribute to well-being, can help reduce stress, thereby helping to alleviate pain.

-R.I.C.E.-Rest, Ice, Compression, and Elevation-are prescribed by for temporary muscle or joint conditions, such as sprains or strains o rin setting of acute injury.
+R.I.C.E.-Rest, Ice, Compression, and Elevation-are prescribed for temporary muscle or joint conditions, such as sprains or strains or in the setting of acute injury.

 Surgery is usually last resort if feasible and the option cannot be exercised in all kinds of pain.